alfredoxyanez/pocketchange/README.md

 ## Pocketchange
 This is a work in progress.
-I am to create a React App that displays the price of certain cryptocurrencies of your choosing.
+I am going to create a React App that displays the price of certain cryptocurrencies of your choosing.

 #To run in Development:
 1. git clone repository